 What is ICP?

 The following is an overall summary of ICP.
-More detailed information about the condition can be found by following the links at About ICP.
+More detailed information about the causes, diagnosis, treatment and management of the condition can be found by following the links at About ICP.

 - Intrahepatic cholestasis of pregnancy (ICP) is also known as obstetric cholestasis (OC).
 It affects around 5,500 women a year in the UK, but is more common in other parts of the world.
 It is associated with premature labour, fetal distress and, in the worst cases, stillbirth.